 When the Department of Homeland Security was erected in the aftermath of 9/11, its Office of Security was given oversight of the personnel security clearance process.
 In 2005, the Office of Security, Personnel Security Division was directed to create department-wide policies and procedures.

 Like all federal agencies, DHS assigns security clearances to the position, not the person.
 Qualified government contractors or government employees will be considered for federal security clearance based on their application to perform a job within the department.
-Employment will be offered contingent on the ability to obtain a security clearance.
-Government employees with the agency will be asked to accept a tentative job offer but must then obtain a security clearance before receiving an official offer.
+Employment is offered contingent on the ability to obtain a security clearance.
+Government employees with the agency are asked to accept a tentative job offer but must then obtain a security clearance before receiving an official offer.

 It is important to remember that most individuals will not be reimbursed for time spent awaiting clearance adjudication.